nmstreethran/notebook/notes/Database.md

 <https://www.apachefriends.org/faq_linux.html>

-XAMPP can be installed using the installer downloaded from the website, or using AUR + Pamac on Manjaro.
+XAMPP can be installed using the installer downloaded from the website, or using AUR on Arch Linux.

 After installation, try starting XAMPP: